The Health Benefits of Moringa oleifera

 14. Beneficial to the Skin and Hair

-Moringa leaves are high in antioxidants and nutrients, which help to enhance the wellbeing and appearance of skin and hair.
+Moringa leaves are high in antioxidants and nutrients, which help to enhance the well-being and appearance of skin and hair.
 They offer skin suppleness and hair shine.
-Moringa leaves contain antioxidants agents that assistance to diminish the development of scarce differences and wrinkles on the skin.
+Moringa leaves contain antioxidant agents that assist to diminish the development of scarce differences and wrinkles on the skin.